gemforce-team/gemforce/README.md

   * **manual compilation:**
   Works on Windows too, but it's a bit more difficult to get hold of a compiler there.
   Any modern C compiler is ok, remember to include the `include` directory, as the example below:
-  `gcc -O2 -lm -I "include" file.c -o output`
+  `somecompiler -O3 -lm -I "include" file.c -o output`

 ### Precomputed gem tables: